codercollo/codercollo/README.md

 - 👋 Hi, I’m @codercollo
 - 👀 I’m a Frontend Development
-- 🌱 I’m proficient in HTML, CSS, Javascript, React.js and Node.js
+- 🌱 I’m proficient in HTML, CSS, Javascript, React.js , Framer and Node.js
 - 💞️ I’m looking to collaborate on projects , improving my skills and turning dreams to reality
 - 📫 How to reach me through email ..itscollinsmaina@gmail.com
 - 😄 Pronouns: He/Him